Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

   hard-coded behaviors.
 We can then evaluate which medic is more effective.

-As currently described, it may seem that the External Communicator and Python API are only leveraged by the Internal Brain.
+As currently described, it may seem that the External Communicator and Python API are only leveraged by the Learning Brain.
 This is not true.
-It is possible to configure the Internal, Player and Heuristic Brains to also send the observations, rewards and actions to the Python API through the External Communicator (a feature called _broadcasting_).
+It is possible to configure the Learning, Player and Heuristic Brains to also send the observations, rewards and actions to the Python API through the External Communicator (a feature called _broadcasting_).
 As we will see shortly, this enables additional training modes.